pashnidgunde/MatchingEngine/ReadMe.txt

-# OrderCache
-Read Me:
+# Simple Order Cache and Matcher

-  - Implement an in-memory cache of order objects that supports adding new orders, removing existing orders and matching buy and sell orders.
+  - An in-memory cache of order objects that supports adding new orders, removing existing orders and matching buy and sell orders.
 		- An "order" is a request to buy or sell a financial security (eg. bond, stock, commodity, etc.)